supercollider/learn/src/intermediate/src/ch02-sclang-quick-reference.md

 Most programming languages would at best offer the second syntax.
 But the third one is true idiomatic sclang, and it's more terse and elegant.
 I know you may be thinking that focusing on syntax is shallow, but this makes a *huge* difference when actually working on sound synthesis in your artistic practice.

-Being able to duplicate any part of a sound synthesis graph with ease gives sclang a convenience advantage over both ordinary programming languages and graphical dataflow languages.
+I'm not claiming that multichannel expansion as implemented in sclang has been executed perfectly, but it's still tremendously convenient a lot of the time.
+Being able to duplicate any part of a sound synthesis graph easily give sclang an advantage over many other programming languages and graphical dataflow languages.

 Finally, if you are a SuperCollider user, you should be aware that sclang is the #1 SuperCollider client.
 By only learning an alternate client, you are distancing yourself from the SC community and